npeter/ioBroker.apsystems-ecu/README.md

 * new state ecu.dc_peak_power_today (drag indicator) (issue [#4](https://github.com/npeter/ioBroker.apsystems-ecu/issues/4))
   * peak of dc_power of all inverters (GetRealTimeData)
   * reset at midnight
+* new configuration.poll_always added
+  * poll_always will disable stopping of ECU polling at sunset

 ### 0.2.2 (npeter)